open-telemetry/opentelemetry-js/packages/opentelemetry-shim-opentracing/README.md

 The OpenTracing shim does not currently include a scope manager.
 This feature was never implemented in OpenTracing JS therefore the shim does not provide that feature.
-Therefore, scope management should be handled with external tooling.

 ## Useful links